rdegges/rdegges-blog/articles/2011/on-programming-deadlines.md

-Title: On Programming Deadlines
-Date: 2011-06-23
-Tags: programming
+---
+title: "On Programming Deadlines"
+date: "2011-06-23"
+tags: ["programming"]
+slug: "on-programming-deadlines"
-Summary: Programming deadlines are the stuff of nightmares.
-Luckily, I've found some ways to make them a little less scary.
+description: "Programming deadlines are the stuff of nightmares.
+Luckily, I've found some ways to make them a little less scary."
+---

 ![Computer Sketch][]